Abbey-Chapman/River_Avon/README.md

 *The December 2012 flooding event in Stratford-upon-Avon.*

 Hence it can be verified that, indeed, the November event resulted in a larger FEV.
-The fact that the flooding event was prolonged over several days, whereas the majority of the other floods analyzed lasted less than a day, means the FEV is relatively large.
+The fact that the flooding event was prolonged over several days, whereas the majority of the other floods analyzed lasted less than a day, means the FEV is still comparable despite a lower average flow rate.

 ### Square Lake

-The FEV of the November event can be helpfully visualized by a 'square lake', a lake of depth 2m with equal side-lengths, which are, in this case, 2246m each.
-This square lake, therefore, represents the same volume of the FEV; 10.09Mm^3.
+The FEV of the November event can be helpfully visualized by a 'square lake', a lake of depth 2m with equal side-lengths, which are, in this case, 956.56m each.
+This square lake, therefore, represents the same volume of the FEV; 1.83Mm^3.
 ![Stratford-Square_Lake](Stratford-Square_Lake_Graph.png)

 *Graph depicting the 'square lake' of depth 2m that holds the same volume of flood water as discharged during the flooding event of November 2012, Stratford-upon-Avon.*